LenneDalben/StardewValleyModsGPL/README.md

 <a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Townies%20Need%20Food!">(CP) Townies Need Food</a>

 Villagers request cooked meals on the bulletin board, after you've learned the recipe and have a kitchen!
 Also checks if you have a mod that adds a kitchen to the first farmhouse.

+<a href="https://github.com/LenneDalben/StardewValleyModsGPL/blob/main/%5BCP%5D%20Townies%20Need%20Artisan%20Goods/">(CP) Townies Need Artisan Goods</a>

+Villagers will ask for artisan goods, and reward you with gold, friendship, dialog, and special events!

 <a href="https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Unique%20Mobile%20Greetings">(CP) Unique Mobile Greetings</a>